bugladen/NadekoBot/commandlist.md

 `!m cleanup`  |  Cleans up hanging voice connections. **Owner Only!** |  `!m cleanup` `!m rcs`, `!m repeatcurrentsong`  |  Toggles repeat of current song. |  `!m rcs` `!m rpl`, `!m repeatplaylist`  |  Toggles repeat of all songs in the queue (every song that finishes is added to the end of the queue). |  `!m rpl`
+`!m save`  |  Saves a playlist under a certain name.
+Name must be no longer than 20 characters and mustn't contain dashes. |  `!m save classical1`
+`!m load`  |  Loads a playlist under a certain name.  |  `!m load classical-1`

 ### Searches
 Command and aliases | Description | Usage